 The recipe calls for Aleppo chili pepper which can be tricky to find.
 I get mine from World Spice in Seattle.
 You can substitute red pepper flakes.
 I prefer using oregano to thyme or a blend of the two in this recipe.

-She recommends against barbecuing these and I agree; a hot oven will best mimic the rotisserie flavor.
+She recommends against barbecuing these and I agree; a nice, hot oven will best mimic the rotisserie flavor.
 These are best cooked on a large cooking sheet fitted with a cooling rack.
 If you don’t have one, a broiler pan works fine.
 Neither?
 A plain cookie sheet works, just turn them regularly while cooking.
-I admit, we usually just eat the wings alone, but you can make a meat of them if you serve with some flatbread, a savory grain and sliced onions, tomatoes and cucumber.
+I admit, we usually just eat the wings alone, but you can make a meal of them if you serve with some flatbread, a savory grain and sliced onions, tomatoes and cucumber.
 They reheat fabulously.

-Turkish Market Chicken Wings with Chili-Thyme Salt
+Turkish Market Baked Chicken Wings with Herb-Chili Salt

 - Baking sheet